gazchap/gazchaps-woocommerce-getaddress-io-plugin/readme.txt

 `gazchaps-woocommerce-getaddress-io_clear_additional_fields` - defaults to true, set to '__return_false' to stop the "additional fields" area of the checkout having a clear style applied to it

 == Changelog ==
+= 3.1 (19/10/2023) =

+* Bugfix - changing country to a non-UK country after performing a postcode lookup now hides the 'Select address' menu.
+Thanks to Conor for the report.

 = 3.0 (08/10/2023) =

 * Rewritten to support the new getAddress.io API -- the API used previously is no longer available to new getAddress.io customers.